slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### Art of Science Competition

-I even submitted the Bittle work to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's advice on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition.
+I even submitted the Bittle work<!--I submitted a Bittle related artwork--> to the [University of Rochester Art of Science Competition](https://docs.google.com/presentation/d/13tAT_JixcAt1-ym_0Gcw4yZ93siCoKRCwuTxYoEFWUA/edit?usp=sharing) (as a still image), asking for Michael's advice on **03/13/23** by email, 2 months before the six-month review with the brand new committee, since he headed the CS department and no student in the University of Rochester CS department had ever had a submission win the Art of Science Competition.
 I showed Michael 4 different artworks.
 Michael advised against all of them as such:

 > ### $\Huge &#8220;$
 > I’m pretty sure you can find winners of past competitions online.
 They are mostly NOT technical diagrams but rather images that look like “real” art but come from scientific pursuits.